lfelipecas/perceptron-AND-gate-project/README.md

 # Perceptron AND Gate Project

 ## Description
-This project demonstrates how to train a simple perceptron to replicate the logic of an AND gate using Python and scikit-learn.
+This project demonstrates how to train a simple perceptron to replicate the logic of an AND gate using Python 3.919, numpy and matplotlib.
 The notebook walks through data preparation, model definition, training, and visualization.

 ## Project Structure
 - `Perceptron_AND_Project.ipynb`: The main notebook that contains all code for defining, training, and visualizing the perceptron.